-Separate items containing recyclable base materials, such as; iron, copper and steel, by removing non-recyclable and/or hazardous materials from them such as oils, grease, lubricants, fuel, adhesive, desiccants (drying agents), battery acid, cleaning agents, solvent or corrosive substances, paint, polyester resin, insulation tape or plastics residues from all components.
+Separate items containing recyclable base materials, such as: iron, copper and steel, by removing non-recyclable and/or hazardous materials from alternator components.

-- Items containing; iron, steel and copper can now be recycled via specialized material recycling companies. - Separate the removed material in to hazardous waste and non-hazardous waste in accordance with local rules and regulations. - Dispose of any hazardous materials as hazardous waste, refer to Section 12.4 on page 80. - All non-hazardous materials that cannot be reused, re-purposed or recycled can now be processed as general waste.
+- Items containing: iron, steel and copper can now be recycled via specialized material recycling companies. - Separate the removed material into hazardous waste and non-hazardous waste.
+Obey applicable rules and regulations. - Dispose of any contaminated and/or hazardous materials as hazardous waste, refer to: Section 12.4 on page 78. - Non-hazardous materials that cannot be reused, re-purposed or recycled can now be processed as general waste.